South Carolina deputy fatally shoots man

-Authorities say a police call that began with a complaint about a possible poisoning ended with a sheriff's deputy fatally shooting a man in South Carolina.
+A police call that began with a complaint about a possible poisoning ended with a sheriff's deputy fatally shooting a man in South Carolina early Sunday, authorities said.

-A statement from the Greenville County Sheriff's Office says a man called 911 early Sunday claiming he was being poisoned.
+A statement from the Greenville County Sheriff's Office said a man called 911 about 1:30 a.m.
+Sunday claiming he was being poisoned.
 Deputies arriving at a home heard a man inside claiming to have a gun and then a gunshot.

-The statement says a man came outside and began shooting and pointing the gun at officers.
-At least one deputy returned fire, killing a man identified by the coroner as 34-year-old Willie Jermaine Robinson of Greenville.
+A man came outside and began shooting and pointing the gun at officers, the statement said.
+At least one deputy returned fire, killing a man identified by the coroner as Willie Jermaine Robinson, 34, of Greenville.

-Deputies later found a woman inside the house who had been shot by the man.
-She's expected to survive.
+Deputies later found a woman inside the house who had been shot by the man, authorities said.
+The woman's injuries were not believed to be life-threatening.

 Sign Up and Save